 Whilst peat has been dug in the Avalon Marshes for thousands of years the 20th century saw its extraction become a vast industry.
 It started on a relatively small scale but by the 1960s around 65,000 tons a year was being extracted, mainly for horticulture.
 This was to grow further.
 By the early 1990s, under the ownership of the national company, Fisons, output had reached 250,000 tons a year.

 But a dramatic end came in 1994.
 A consumer boycott and other pressures forced Fisons to close down their peat digging operations all over the country.
 What they left behind were large holes and a far smaller industry run by long-standing local companies.
-You can read more about the history of peat on our Peat Community page.
+You can read more about the history of peat on our Peat Industry page.

 One of the consequences of large scale peat extraction was that more and more fascinating archaeology was exposed and, unless care was taken, destroyed.
 In co-operation with local peat companies the archaeologists worked to record and save as much as possible.
 Early in 1970 a peat digger, Ray Sweet, found a trackway which was destined to make his name famous.
 1973 saw the Somerset Levels Project being established which took the recording to a new level.
 Go to our Sweet Track page to learn more.